 - Add the self raising flour and whisk in gently until you can't see any flour anymore

-- Toss the fresh raspberries and white chocolate chips in a little flour, just enough to lightly coat them (this will help them stop sinking), then fold them in gently with a silicone spatula or wooden spoon
+- Toss the fresh raspberries and white chocolate chips in a a spoonful of flour, just enough to lightly coat them (this will help them stop sinking), then fold them in gently with a silicone spatula or wooden spoon

 - Bake them for 35-40 minutes or until a skewer inserted in the middle comes out clean.
 Leave them to fully cool either in the tins or on cooling racks

-- Make the buttercream by mixing together the butter and icing sugar, then add the melted white chocolate and mix until smooth.
+- Make the buttercream by mixing together the butter on it's own for a few minutes, then add the icing sugar and milk and mix to combine, then add the melted white chocolate and mix until smooth.
 You can do this by hand or with an electric whisk.
-Add the milk a little at a time
+You can add more milk if the buttercream is too stiff

-- Put one of the sponges on your plate or cake stand, and pipe a border of buttercream around the edge of the sponge.
-Fill the centre with more buttercream and then the raspberry jam
+- Put one of the sponges on your plate or cake stand, and pipe a border of buttercream rosettes around the edge of the sponge.
+Fill the centre with more buttercream and smooth it out into an even layer, and then add the raspberry jam over the top of the central flat layer of buttercream

 - Add the final layer, pipe larger rosettes all around the edge and smaller ones in the centre, then decorate with the fresh raspberries around the edge, and sprinkle the freeze dried raspberries and white chocolate curls all over